Fact-checked by the onlinepaydaynews.com editorial team

 If an old card carries a high annual fee, downgrading to a no-fee version of the same card with the same issuer preserves the account history and available credit limit without the cost.
 Most major issuers including Chase, Citibank, and American Express allow product changes within their card families.

-Key Takeaway: Closing an old credit card erases available credit instantly and can remove up to 10 years of positive history from your report once it ages off.
+The core risk: Closing an old credit card removes available credit instantly and can erase up to 10 years of positive history from your report once it ages off.
 Downgrading to a no-fee card version preserves the account age and credit limit, per FCRA account retention rules.

 | Hidden Score Killer | Score Impact (Points) | FICO Factor Affected |